tlswg/tls13-spec/draft-ietf-tls-tls13.md

   secret key (into scalar input) and the peer's public key (into u-coordinate point input).
 The output is used raw, with no processing.

-For X25519 and X448, use the approach specified in {{RFC7748}} to calculate the Diffie-Hellman shared secret.
+For X25519 and X448, implementations SHOULD use the approach specified in {{RFC7748}} to calculate the Diffie-Hellman shared secret.
 Implementations MUST check whether the computed Diffie-Hellman shared secret is the all-zero value and abort if so, as described in Section 6 of {{RFC7748}}.
 If implementers use an alternative implementation of these elliptic curves, they should perform the additional checks specified in Section 7 of {{RFC7748}}.

 ## Exporters